ethereum/eth-tester/README.md

 * `gas_price`: Sets the price per unit of gas in wei that will be paid for transaction execution (integer).

 #### Access list transactions (EIP-2930)
-* `chain_id`: The integer id for the chain the transaction is meant to interact with
 * `gas_price`: Sets the price per unit of gas in wei that will be paid for transaction execution (integer).
 * `access_list` (optional): Specifies accounts and storage slots expected to be accessed, based on the transaction, in order to gain a discount on the gas for those executions (see quickstart example for usage).

 #### Dynamic fee transactions (EIP-1559)
-* `chain_id`: The integer id for the chain the transaction is meant to interact with
 * `max_fee_per_gas`: Sets the maximum fee per unit of gas in wei that will be paid for transaction execution (integer).
 * `max_priority_fee_per_gas`: Sets the fee per unit of gas in wei that is sent to the miner as an incentive for mining the transaction (integer).
 * `access_list` (optional): Specifies accounts and storage slots expected to be accessed, based on the transaction, in order to